ferrixx/risky-sips/README.md

 # 🍻 Risky Sips
-### The Ultimate Truth or Dare Drinking Game
+### The Ultimate Drinking Game

 [![Risky Sips Logo](./assets/logo.png)](https://ferrixx.de)

-Turn any gathering into an unforgettable night with **Risky Sips** – the wildest Truth or Dare drinking game!
+Turn any gathering into an unforgettable night with **Risky Sips** – the wildest drinking game!
 Perfect for parties with friends or a romantic evening as a couple.

 ---